n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 ## Glyph classification ##

-Shaping Bengali text depends on the shaping engine correctly classifying each glyph in the run.
+Shaping Kannada text depends on the shaping engine correctly classifying each glyph in the run.
 As with most other scripts, the classifications must distinguish between consonants, vowels (independent and dependent), numerals, punctuation, and various types